 We’ve all heard of Egyptian cotton when we go shopping for linen.
 Sounds exotic and plush….
-Well, it is exactly that, a pure and rich cotton that is used to make some the world’s finest linens.
+Well, it is exactly that, pure and rich cotton that is used to make some of the world’s finest linens.
 But what sets it apart from the rest of the cotton from other parts of the world.
 Let’s take a look at the difference.

 What is Egyptian Cotton?

 Cotton grown in Egypt is some of the best in the world for many good reasons.
-The climate for one plays a huge role and also the farming practices are more traditional, preserving the integrity of the fiber.
+The climate for one plays a huge role and also farming practices are more traditional, preserving the integrity of the fiber.
 Let’s take a look at the key characteristics of Egyptian Cotton to help you pick the right sheets.